CleanroomMC/cleanroom-website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     queueType(boolean)
     ```

 - `GsEnum.SoundType`.
 How the sounds will be played.
 Overrides the category soundType.
-Allowed values are: `'RANDOM'` or `'COMBINED'`.
+Allowed values are: `RANDOM` or `COMBINED`.

     ```groovy:no-line-numbers
     soundType(String)